 To start this investigation, again, we will look at the

-graph of the above equation when a = 1 and k = 1 and b = 1
+graph of the above equation when a = 1 and k = 1.

-Again, we see that the equation is symmetric
+In this graph we see that equation is symmetric around

 To investigate further we will see what happens to